LGBTQ culture in Salem, Oregon: Events

+Salem Capital Pride organizes and supports a variety of regular LGBTQ community events, including a silent book club, community sports, video game and board game nights, bouldering, and yoga.

 Organizations

 Salem has a chapter of the LGBTQ organization PFLAG.
 Youth Era's Salem Drop is a community space for people ages 14 to 25, including many LGBTQ people.
+Rainbow Youth offers a resources for LGBTQ youth, including a support group for LGBTQ and allied youth.

-Northwest Human Services has offices at West Salem Clinic focused on "creating a healthy community with respect, compassion, and acceptance for all", according to the Statesman Journal.
+Chemeketa Community College, located in the Hayesville area in northeast Salem, has a LGBTQ2SIA+ club, and Willamette University has a gender resource and advocacy center that is available to students of any gender.
+Northwest Human Services has offices at their clinic in West Salem focused on "creating a healthy community with respect, compassion, and acceptance for all", according to the Statesman Journal.
 The clinic offers services related to hormone replacement therapy and transgender health care.